-The Forge Beginner Guide — Everything You Need to Know to Progress Fast
+The Forge Roblox Beginner Guide (2025) – How to Progress Fast & Avoid Early Mistakes

 Welcome to The Forge, one of the most grind-heavy but rewarding RPG mining games on Roblox.
 This guide is designed for complete beginners, and by the end of it you’ll understand: